alsuren/mijia-homie/docs/presentation/slides.md

 <!-- TODO: maybe make a diagram for this or just delete it? -->

-- `Arc<Mutex<ALL THE THINGS>`
+- `Arc<Mutex<AllTheThings>`

+  - Used for all of our state.
-  - Easy refactor from `&mut ALL THE THINGS`
+  - Easy refactor from `&mut AllTheThings`.
   - Fine as long as you know where the lock contention is.

-  - Only hold the mutex when you _need_ it, and avoid holding over await points.
+  - Only hold the mutex when you _need_ it, be careful of await points.

 - Unbounded Channels

+  - Used for all bluetooth events, and all MQTT traffic.
-  - Fine if you know it's not going to back up.
+  - Fine if you know they're not going to back up.

 - `Stream<Item = Event>`

-  - Kinda fine.
+  - Used as the consumption api of the Channels.

-  - Just the async version of Iter, but with less syntax support.
+  - Just the async version of Iter.

-  - Not something that David uses much in web-land.
+  - `map()`, `filter()` and `select_all()` are easy to use.

 ---